 If oliguria or hypotension occurs, direct attention toward support of blood pressure and renal perfusion.
 Exchange transfusions or dialysis may be required as a means of reversing hypotension and/or substituting for disordered renal function.
 Enalapril, which crosses the placenta, has been removed from neonatal circulation by peritoneal dialysis with some clinical benefit, and theoretically may be removed by exchange transfusion, although there is no experience with the latter procedure.

-Enalapril lowers blood pressure in hypertensive pediatric patients age 1 month to 16 years.
+Enalapril lowers blood pressure in hypertensive pediatric patients age 6 years to 16 years.
 Use of enalapril in these age groups is supported by evidence from adequate and well-controlled studies of enalapril in pediatric and adult patients as well as by published literature in pediatric patients [see CLINICAL PHARMACOLOGY and DOSAGE AND ADMINISTRATION].
+Clinical efficacy studies of enalapril in pediatric patients with hypertension did not enroll patients less than 6 years of age.
+In a previous clinical study in pediatric patients between 2 months and 6 years of age, a higher weight-based dose was required to match exposure in children aged 6 to 16 years [see CLINICAL PHARMACOLOGY].

 Additional Epaned Information